How to construct and balance redox equations?

 Filter paper consists of almost pure cellulose, which is a polymer of D-glucose.
 However, some functional groups on the polymeric chain may be oxidised to the carboxyl form as shown in the diagram below.

-The hydroxyl, carboxyl and ether groups on cellulose interact with water molecules in the atmosphere via hydrogen bonds and van der Waals forces to form a multilayer of water that is known as the stationary phase.
+The hydroxyl, carboxyl and ether groups on cellulose interact with water molecules in the atmosphere via hydrogen bonds and van der Waals forces to form a multilayer of water called the stationary phase.

 The solvent, known as the mobile phase, is usually selected to be relatively less polar than water so that the components to be separated dissolve in different amounts in each phase.
 As the chemical components are propelled by the solvent along the paper via capillary action, they are partitioned between the stationary and mobile phases; that is, the chemical components equilibrate and distribute themselves between the two phases according to their solubilities in each phase.